hashicorp/otto/website/source/intro/getting-started/dev.html.md

 Now imagine every project being this easy to get started with.

+If this is your first time running this command, Otto may have asked for permission to install [Vagrant](https://vagrantup.com), which it uses under the covers.
+In this case, it probably also downloaded a fairly large (~350 MB) base image for your environment.
+This is a one time cost.

+The whole process to go from nothing to development environment probably took about 5 minutes.
+You'll only periodically run this command to start an environment, so performance here isn't critically important, but a future version of Otto will speed this up dramatically, down to less than a minute.

 If you inspect the repository you cloned, you'll notice that there isn't any configuration for Otto.
 For simple cases, Otto doesn't need any configuration.
 Otto detected the application is a Ruby application